jasp-stats/jasp-desktop/Docs/development/git-guide.md

 ### Git

 We strongly recommend getting to know using `git` itself instead of relying on clients such as GiHub Desktop, GitKraken, etc (unless you know what you are doing).
-If you follow the guide below, it is less likely that you will get into trouble than if you use a client.
+If you follow this guide, it is less likely that you will get into trouble than if you use a client.
 Further, should something go wrong anyway, it is then easier for us to help you fix it.
 As with any programming gimmick, read carefully what `git` tells you, and "google up" messages you do not undestand.
 In general, internet is your friend and the first one to give you good answers about `git`.
-Useful website is the official GitHub documentation [https://docs.github.com/](https://docs.github.com/), and there also exist useful video tutorials [(example)](https://youtu.be/8Dd7KRpKeaE).
-Most of the information presented in this guide can be found in the GitHub documentation as well.
+A useful website is the official GitHub documentation [https://docs.github.com/](https://docs.github.com/), and there also exist useful video tutorials ([example](https://youtu.be/8Dd7KRpKeaE)).
+Most of the information presented in this guide can be already found in the `git` and GitHub documentation as well, but this guide is describing the workflow in context of JASP development to be more explicit.

 ### The terminal

-Because we do not recommend any `git` client, the following guide assumes basic understanding of a terminal [(tutorial here)](https://code.tutsplus.com/tutorials/command-line-basics-and-useful-tricks-with-the-terminal--cms-29356), but one does not need to be experienced with it.
+Because we do not recommend any `git` client, the following guide assumes basic understanding of a terminal [(tutorial here)](https://code.tutsplus.com/tutorials/command-line-basics-and-useful-tricks-with-the-terminal--cms-29356), but one does not need to be very experienced with it.
 Search and click on the `Terminal`/`Console` application in MacOS/Linux, or one of the terminal applications in Windows (e.g., `PowerShell`, `Command Prompt`, `Git BASH`) to get started.
-The only really important thing to know about the terminal is that one can type a command in the terminal and execute it with pressing `Enter` to tell the terminal to do something.
+The only really important thing to know about the terminal is that one can type a command inside of the terminal and execute it with pressing `Enter` to tell the terminal to do something.

 In this guide, the only really important activity with the terminal is to be able to navigate between different folders in your computer, and running `git`.
-Whenever this guide says something like "navigate your terminal to a folder `jaspRegression/`", this means to change the working directory of the terminal such that we are inside the folder called `jaspRegression`.
+Whenever this guide says something like "navigate your terminal to a folder `jaspRegression`", this means to change the working directory of the terminal such that we are inside the folder called `jaspRegression`.
 The following commands will help that task done:

 - `pwd`: Executing this command prints the current working directory of the terminal
 - `ls`: Executing this command prints the contents of the current working directory (i.e., prints the files and folders)